-Data for this measure is collected from the 2008 U.S. Army Corps of Engineers, Missouri Rivers Division, and Waterborne Commerce Statistics.
+Data for this measure is collected from the 2008 U.S. Army Corps of Engineers, Missouri Rivers Division, Waterborne Commerce Statistics.
 This data includes all shipments on the Missouri and Mississippi rivers including sand and gravel.
 The Missouri River channel is maintained at 300 feet wide and nine feet deep to facilitate commerce; however, drought conditions and unstable water policy have driven much of the river's freight to other modes and rivers.
-This is an annual measure updated in January.
+This is an annual measure, and the data is updated annually by the U.S Army Corps of Engineers.